Hristo313/Advanced-OOP/README.md

 # Advanced/OOP

 In this repository I have trained exercises with C#:
+1) String and Text Processing;
-1) Data structures - stack, queue, dictionary, list, set and multidementional arrays;
+2) Data structures - array, list, stack, queue, dictionary, list, set and multidementional arrays;
-2) Generics, irerators and comperators;
+3) Generics, irerators and comperators;
-3) Functional Programming;
+4) Functional Programming;
-4) Streams, files and directories
+5) Streams, files and directories

 OOP principles:
 1) Inheritance;